ValleyAudio/ValleyRackFree/README.md

 0.6.5

     • [New Module] Plateau reverb!
 A plate reverb with a twist.
 Can add large expansive textures to your sounds, as well as be able to be tuned and excited at very short reverb times.
+Based on the venerable Dattorro (1997) plate reverb algorithm.
     • [Update] Performance optimisations to Topograph and µGraph.
     • [Update] All modules now have a dark jack look.